Best US Stocks in the UK to Watch

 Once again, this opens up the doors to the consumer marketplace.
 If you like the sound of what Abbott Laboratories offers, the stocks are listed on the NYSE.
 Back in March 2020, you would have paid just $62 for these stocks.
 As of January 2021, Abbot Laboratories is priced at $110 – so that’s an upswing of 77% in just nine months.

-Disney is another example of a strong and stable stock that has defied the wider impact of the coronavirus pandemic.
-This is particularly impressive from Disney when you consider some of its core divisions.
-For example, most of its adventure theme parks are still closed and have been for several months.
+Disney is another example of a stock that has defied the wider impact of the coronavirus pandemic.

 Then you have its movie production division, which has had to halt several releases over the past 6 months due to increased restrictions.
 Additionally, you have Walt Disney-owned ESPN, which was without live sports for much of 2020.
 However, even taking all this into account, Disney stocks are still doing well.

 At the time of writing in early 2021, Square shares are now worth over $240.
 This means that in just five years, Square stockholders have seen returns in excess of 1,900%.
-In 2020 alone, the shares have increased by over 220% – illustrating that this US stock is arguably resistant to the wider impact of the pandemic.
+In 2020 alone, the shares have increased by over 220%.

 Across the two main American exchanges – the NASDAQ and NYSE, there are thousands of US stocks to choose from.
 This covers every industry imaginable – from retail and tech to pharmaceuticals and construction.
-As such, the process of finding the best US stocks for you can be challenging.
+As such, the process of finding a US stocks can be challenging.
+Did you know that vegan stocks are making headlines?
+Read our comprehensive beginner’s guide to find out more about this booming business.

 To help you along the way, below we outline some tips that will enable you to build your own portfolio of US stocks.